Stonetech66/MicroRide/README.md

 ## 🚀 Key Features

-- **Microservices Architecture:** MicroRide follows a microservices architecture, ensuring the system's scalability, modularity, and maintainability.
+- **Microservice Architecture:** MicroRide follows a microservice architecture, ensuring the system's scalability, modularity, and maintainability.
 Each service is designed with a specific responsibility, making it easy to scale individual components independently.

 - **Asynchronous Communication:** The application leverages RabbitMQ, a robust message broker, to enable asynchronous communication between services.
 This promotes loose coupling and enhances overall system performance.